 What Changed in December 2015

 So what happened in December 2015, and how does that affect us moving forward?
-The bill that Congress passed in December extends the 30% tax credit to projects installed through 2019, which is a 3 year extension of the existing credit.
-The tax credit then steps down to a 26% credit in 2020 and a 22% credit in 2021.
+The bill that Congress passed in December extended the 30% tax credit to projects installed through 2019, which was a 3-year extension of the existing credit.
+The tax credit then stepped down to a 26% credit in 2020 and will step down again to a 22% credit in 2021.
 Starting in 2022, the residential tax credit is scheduled to be eliminated, and the business tax credit is scheduled to continue at a 10% rate.

 Additionally, there is also a “commence construction” clause which allows those claiming the business credit to reserve the tax credit percentage amount in the year the project was started, rather than when it is completed, in some cases.
-For example, this might allow a business to start construction on a solar project in 2019, complete it in 2020, and still be able to claim the full 30% tax credit in 2020 tax year.
+For example, this might allow a business to start construction on a solar project in 2020, complete it in 2021, and still be able to claim the 26% tax credit in 2021 tax year.

 These changes give you and I some certainty when planning for purchasing and installing a solar array system.
 However, in order to take full advantage of these tax benefits and to get the best return on your project you must act now!